Persper/code-analytics/persper/analytics/lsp_graph_server/README.md

 * Open a shell under `/test/test_analytics`, run

     ```powershell
+    # run all of the tests
     pipenv run pytest test_analyzer_lsp_ccls.py
+    # or run a single test
+    pipenv run pytest test_analyzer_lsp_ccls.py::testFeatureBranch
     ```

   * The test results are compared against baseline (by commit) in `/test/test_analytics/baseline`.

+  * If there are assertion errors during testing, you can see the actual run result in `/test/test_analytics/actualdump`.